PTMagicians/Settings-Archive/PT-Settings-Switcher/Readme.md

 # Profit Trailer Settings-Switcher
-A walk-through to use PTMagic to help you switch between different Profit Trailer settings, based on changing market trends.
+A walk-through to use PTMagic to help you switch between completely different Profit Trailer settings, based on changing market trends.

 ## Requirements: